Why Finance Leaders Should Stay Informed, Connected, and Humble

-[00:06:25] Kingsley: I think it’s no secret that everyone has been hurting.
-And when you see something like this COVID happening, everyone’s kind of holding their breath and holding their dollars a bit tighter.
-So we did.
+[00:06:25] Kingsley: It’s no secret that everyone has been hurting.
+When you see something like COVID happening, everyone’s kind of holding their breath and holding their dollars a bit tighter.
 We cut a few things mostly surrounding the employee education budget and delaying some headcounts.
-So I mean, definitely it wasn’t easy because every department head wants to look out for their team.
-They want to maximize the amount of productivity and not kill their own team doing it, and a lot of that comes down to headcount or tool software.
-And a lot of those had to be delayed from an organizational whole we had to cut spend on budgeting — sorry for the education budget, which sucks.
-But and you know, a lot of times like my CEO, he would apologize to the team, saying like, “Hey, sorry, we’re going through a tough time.
-We don’t know yet the uncertainty.”
+That definitely wasn’t easy because every department head wants to look out for their team.
+They want to maximize the amount of productivity and not kill their own team doing it.
+A lot of that comes down to headcount or tool software.
+But a lot of times my CEO would apologize to the team, saying: “Hey, sorry, we’re going through a tough time.
+We don’t know the uncertainty yet.”

 This interview is taken from an episode of the Spend Culture Stories podcast.

 If you’re interested in hearing more stories from other forward-thinking executives, you may enjoy these Spend Culture episodes: